polito-ThesisManagement/Portale-PoliTO/back-end/README.md

     - Run `npm test` in the back-end directory

 ### Source code (directory)
-The source has been divided into different folder to simplify the readability of the code:
+The source directory has been divided into different folder to simplify the readability of the code:
 - `config` => contains the file to configure and initialize the database connection using Sequelize.
 - `controllers` => each file contains one or more functions used in routers ONLY to handle the request and response.
-- `models` => each file contains a class representing a model of an entity
+- `models` => each file contains a class representing a model of an entity.
 - `routers` => each file contains one router exported as default.
 The router contains all API endpoint related to his domain.
-They are used in the `server.js` file to register the router to the express application
+They are used in the `server.js` file to register the router to the express application.
-- `schemas` => each file contains one or more "zod" schemas object used to validate user input
+- `schemas` => each file contains one or more "zod" schemas object used to validate user input.
 - `utils` => contains utility functions used in the project

-The `server.js` file is the entry point where the HTTP server is created/set up.
+The `index.js` file is the entry point where the HTTP server is created/set up.

 ## APIs
+### Students APIs
+- GET `/api/students`
+    - Get all students
+- GET `/api/students/logged-student`
+    - Get the logged student
+- PUT `/api/students/logged-student`
+    - Update the logged student
+    - Body:

+        ```json
+        {
+            "student_id": 1
+        }
+        ```

+### Thesis Proposals APIs
 - GET `/api/thesis-proposals`
-    - Get all thesis proposals, accepts query parameter `lang` to get the thesis proposals in a specific language (it | en) and some other query parameters to filter and sort the results
+    - Description: Retrieves all available thesis proposals, applying optional filters, sorting, and pagination based on query parameters.

+    - Query Parameters:
+        - `lang` (optional): The language of the thesis proposals (it for Italian, en for English).
+        - `page` (optional): The page number for pagination (default: 1).
+        - `limit` (optional): The number of results per page (default: 10).
+        - `search` (optional): A search string to filter proposals by topic or description.
+        - `isInternal` (optional): A boolean to filter by internal (true) or external (false) proposals.
+        - `isAbroad` (optional): A boolean to filter by abroad (true) or Italian (false) proposals.
+        - `teacherId` (optional): The ID of the teacher to filter proposals supervised by a specific teacher.
+        - `keywordId` (optional): The ID of a keyword to filter proposals linked to specific topics.
+        - `typeId` (optional): The ID of the proposal type (e.g., research, experimental, ...) for filtering.
+        - `sortBy` (optional): The field to sort the results by (topic, description, creation_date, expiration_date).
+        - `orderBy` (optional): The sorting order, either ascending (asc) or descending (desc).
+    - Use Case:
+    This API is used to fetch all thesis proposals available to any user, regardless of specific targeting.
+It provides a comprehensive view of all proposals.

 - GET `/api/thesis-proposals/targeted`
-    - Get all targeted thesis proposals, accepts query parameter `lang` to get the thesis proposals in a specific language (it | en) and some other query parameters to filter and sort the results
+    - Description: Retrieves only thesis proposals targeted at the logged-in student based on their degree programme or collegio.
+It applies optional filters, sorting, and pagination based on query parameters.
+    - Query parameters: same as `/api/thesis-proposals`
+    - Use Case: this API is specifically tailored to students to view proposals that are most relevant to their academic context.

 - GET `/api/thesis-proposals/types`
-    - Get all thesis proposals types, accepts query parameter `lang` to get the thesis proposal types in a specific language (it | en) and one query parameter `search` to filter the results
+    - Get all thesis proposals types, accepts query parameter `lang` to get the thesis proposal types in a specific language (it | en) and one query parameter `search` to filter the results.

 - GET `/api/thesis-proposals/keywords`
-    - Get all thesis proposals keywords, accepts query parameter `lang` to get the thesis proposal keywords in a specific language (it | en) and one query parameter `search` to filter the results
+    - Get all thesis proposals keywords, accepts query parameter `lang` to get the thesis proposal keywords in a specific language (it | en) and one query parameter `search` to filter the results.

 - GET `/api/thesis-proposals/teachers`
-    - Get all thesis proposals teachers, accepts one query parameter `search` to filter the results
+    - Get all thesis proposals teachers, accepts one query parameter `search` to filter the results.

 - GET `/api/thesis-proposals/:thesisProposalId`
-    - Get a thesis proposal by id, accepts query parameter `lang` to get the thesis proposal in a specific language (it | en)
+    - Get a thesis proposal by id, accepts query parameter `lang` to get the thesis proposal in a specific language (it | en).